cordpackers/.github/profile/README.md

 # CordPackers
 ## About
-CordPackers is a Discord desktop client reimplementation, patching and repacking project
+CordPackers is a Discord desktop client reimplementation, patching and repacking project.

+List of projects that uses CordPackers:
+[OldCord](https://oldcordapp.com) (I contribute to it as well, go check it out!)

 Check out [CordArchive](https://github.com/cordarchive)!